florath/wodiyc/README.rst

 #.
 The complete (software-) tool chain should be open source and
    available within the most common Linux distributions.

-The initial toolchain is: python, blender and linuxcnc.
+The current toolchain is: python and linuxcnc.

 Notes